hdorgeval/le-livre-des-rois/src/markdown/en/warner/05-zahak/01-the-evil-customs-of-zahhak-and-the-device-of-irma-il-and-karma-il.md

 The names were Shahrinaz and Arnawaz.

-Men bore them to the palace of Zahhik
+Men bore them to the palace of Zahhak

 And gave them over to the dragon king,